-This article will go through step by step, how to create and publish a Custom Rubrics.
+This article will show how to create and publish a custom rubric.

 - Step 2: Add sections

 - Step 4: Review and publish your rubric